overview/overview-local/README.md

 machine restricts the amount of memory and number of processors Overview can use.

-We recommend you give Overview at least 3GB of memory; the more, the faster it will be.
+We recommend you give Overview at least 3GB of memory.

 Here's how to give the Docker virtual machine more memory:

-1. Start the _Docker Quick Start Terminal_ application.
-1. Stop the virtual machine: `docker-machine stop default`
+1. Stop overview-local.
+1. Open Docker's "Settings".
+1. Go to "Advanced".
-1. Set virtual machine memory to 3Gb.
+1. Set memory to 3Gb.
-  - OS X: `VBoxManage modifyvm default --memory 4096`
-  - Windows: `/c/Program\ Files/Oracle/VirtualBox/VBoxManage modifyvm default --memory 4096`
-1. Restart the virtual machine: `docker-machine start default`

-You don't _need_ to use the command line.
-When you installed Docker, it gave you a "VirtualBox" icon.
-Open that program to change more settings.
-For instance, if you assign Overview two processors, file imports will finish much sooner.
+1. Click "Apply".

 # <a name="administration">Administration</a>